|

 approaching the subject: the pancake parable.

-- The Flow: What is at its heart?
-Concentration,
+- Flow: What is at its heart?
+Concentration, focus

-"pilot’s trick").
-The right technique at the right moment.
+trick").
+The right technique at the crucial moment.

 imagination.